varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 | AdventureWorksLT | SalesLT.Culture | Culture_BK | String | 100 | | | 1 | Key | Y | Y | | | |  Y | | | | Culture | | | | `FlexToBk(CultureCode)` | `Y` | 0 |
 | AdventureWorksLT | SalesLT.Culture | CultureCode | StringFixedLength | 6 | | | 2 | Key | | | Y |  | | | | | | | | | | | | 0 |

-To define the 3 way relationship for the future Link, update the `SalesLT.ProductModelProductDescription` source table so that there is a Culture Integration Key column has a reference to the Culture objects Integration Key.
+To define the 3-way relationship for the future Link, update the `SalesLT.ProductModelProductDescription` source table so that there is a Culture Integration Key column has a reference to the Culture objects Integration Key.

 Do this by navigating to the object and its column list.
-Select the Culture column and click the Add Integration Key button to generate a Integration Key.
+Select the Culture column and click the Add Integration Key button to generate an Integration Key.
 In the dialog, change the Column Name to `Culture_BK`.
 Make sure the Add Record Source, Is Integration Key and Is Primary Key checkboxes are all unselected.

 Click Save to create the derived Integration Key column.
 The newly created Integration Key is added to the metadata.